talmobi/miru/README.md

 # ...but why though?
 Because it reduces the contexts you're switching between by at least 1 (usually from 3 to 2).

-Without miru you'll have your eyes between your source code, your terminal running your watcher and the browser actually running your code.
+Without miru you'll have your eyes between your source code, your terminal running your watcher and the browser running your code.

+No need for browser extensions, allows for a nice dev experience across multiple devices, develop simultaneously against tablets, mobiles and desktop monitors.

-Miru spits the spits the terminal output to the browser as well as cleaning up your command-line watchers into a concice, clear workflow.
+Miru simply spits the terminal output to the browser (with some prettyfying and honey) as well as cleaning up your command-line watchers into a concice, clear workflow.

 # For who?
 Probably minimalists and/or people who prefer npm scripts over monolithic configs (not that there's anything wrong with well written monolithic configs!)

 # How
-Miru simply runs commands, preferably npm scripts, as child_process.spawn's and attaches listeners to their std.out and std.err streams to figure out when a various interesting events such as successful builds, errors, crashes and provide useful things like auto-recovery, live reloads and errors in the browser (as modals).
+Miru simply runs commands, preferably npm scripts, as child_process.spawn's and attaches listeners to their std.out and std.err streams to figure out when various interesting events occur, such as successful builds, errors and crashes, additionally providing useful things like auto-recovery, live reloads and errors in the browser.

-Miru creates a 'miru.init.js' file on startup in the --path directory (current working directory by default) that you link to in your index.html page.
+Miru creates a 'miru.init.js' file on startup in the `--path` directory (current working directory by default) that you link to in your index.html page.
 This init script (miru.init.js) simply connects to the miru express (w/ socket.io) server on port 4040 to listen for interesting events.

+Miru serves the `--path` directory but it is recommended you run your own http server to serve your content and simply have the miru dev server (running on port 4040) available for the `miru.init.js` to connect to.

 # Arguments TODO
 ```bash